raspberrypilearning/intersection-observer/en/step_1.md

 --- /code ---

-On line 2, `entries` is a collection of all elements on the web page with the `id="hideBounce"` attribute.
+On line 1, `entries` is a collection of all elements on the web page with the `id="hideBounce"` attribute (as specified in the observer call on line 6).

 A collection of items is called an 'array'.

-The `bounceObserver` is set to observe when the first (in this case: the only) item in the `entries` array comes into the viewport.
+The `bounceObserver` is set to observe when the first (in this case: the only) item in the `entries` array comes into the viewport (using `isIntersecting` on line 2).

-When it does, the observer 'callback' outputs a message to the Console.
+When it does, the observer 'callback' outputs a message to the Console (line 3).